Hezekiah - The Attack of the Adversary

 :6 And he set captains of war over the people,

-and gathered them together to him in the street of the gate of the city,
+and gathered them together to him in the street of the gate

 and spake comfortably to them, saying,